-The Showcase is a forum for students to share their best work with their peers during a 30- or 45-minute session in an in-house conference venue.
+The KnightEd Talks Student Showcase occurs bi-annually in the fall and spring while students complete their final course, EDE 4301, the Elementary Education Capstone Colloquium.
+It is a forum for students to share their best work with their peers during a 20-minute session in an in-house conference venue.
 This professional development opportunity enhances students’ scholarship and presentational skills.
 Student presenters engage in a mentoring relationship with faculty as they progress through all steps of the presentation process – from brainstorming a presentation topic, to writing a presentation proposal, to honing one’s presentation, to presenting at the Showcase.
 This experience, which can be included on one’s professional resume, shows initiative and a desire to be a lifelong learner – attributes highly valued by future employers.

 - Hone presenting skills.

 - Participate in a “live” professional development experience.

 - Gain experience that can be included in professional portfolios and resumes.